“What gets measured gets managed.” - Peter Drucker

 It came down to 2 simple problems:

-1) We sent them data from our (very old, very rubbish) HR software on a set date and it transpired that people updated the system with new starters and leavers in time for payroll and not in time for this report.
+1) We sent them data from our (very old, very rubbish) HR system on a set date and it transpired that people updated the system with new starters and leavers in time for payroll and not in time for this report.
 So the data was never correct, it couldn't be.

 2) We sent them an aggregated headcount that included contractors (as that was the report that had always been sent) and nobody, as far as I could tell, ever questioned or asked what the numbers meant.